Intralink

-Intralink is an international business development consultancy specialising in Asia.
+Intralink is a business development consultancy specialising in international markets.

-Established in 1990, the company helps western businesses expand in China, Japan, South Korea, Taiwan and southeast Asia, Asian corporates to harness global innovation, and governments to grow their exports and attract investment.
+Established in 1990, the firm helps companies develop their business overseas – often by securing customers or partners on their behalf – and supports government agencies seeking to grow their exports and attract foreign investment.

-Intralink has its headquarters in Abingdon, near Oxford, UK, and offices in Shanghai, Beijing, Tokyo, Seoul, Taipei, Singapore, Sydney, Boston, Silicon Valley, Los Angeles, London, Paris, Poznan, Berlin and Tel Aviv.
-Most of its employees, numbering more than 130, are multilingual and based in Asia.
+Intralink has its headquarters in Abingdon, Oxfordshire, UK, and a presence in more than 25 worldwide locations including Mumbai, Shanghai, Tokyo, Seoul, Taipei, Singapore, Bangkok, Ho Chi Minh City, Boston, Silicon Valley, Los Angeles, London and Paris.

+The consultancy has won awards for its work to help companies expand internationally including, in the UK, The Queen’s Award for Enterprise and The King’s Award for Enterprise and, in the US, the President’s E Award for Export Service.

 Sectors and clients

-Intralink's core sectors are electronics, medtech and life sciences, automotive, energy, software, telecoms, ecommerce, retail and manufacturing.
-Its clients in these fields span startups, mid-market firms and multinationals and include BT, Nissan, Philips, Hitachi, Bluetooth, Dyson, John Lewis and Hamleys.
+Intralink's core sectors are electronics, medtech, life sciences, automotive, energy, software, telecoms and industrial.
+Its clients in these fields span startups, mid-market firms, and multinationals including BT, Nissan, Philips, Hitachi, Bluetooth, BMW, Nvidia and Shiseido.

-The company also works with governments and economic development agencies to promote exports and attract foreign direct investment, with clients including the Canadian Government, several US states and the UK's Department for Business & Trade.
+The company also works with government agencies and economic development organisations to promote exports and attract foreign direct investment, with clients including several US states, the Canadian Government and the UK's Department for Business & Trade.

 History

 1990–1999

-The company was founded by former Jardine Matheson employee James Lawson at the tail end of the Japanese asset price bubble economy of the 1980s.
-Although the Japanese economy had (unknown at the time) entered what would later be called the ‘Lost Decades, Lawson was convinced that Japan had become a must-have market for European and US companies wanting to target its new status as a provider of products to the global market, both for western companies to supply to Japanese manufacturers and as a source of products and materials.
-Intralink’s first major success was with a Japanese manufacturer of hosiery into the UK high street.
-For the next decade, the company worked with a range of western companies which judged that, even though the Japan economic bubble had burst, post-war growth had raised Japanese purchasing power to parity with leading European companies.
+Intralink was founded by former Jardine Matheson employee James Lawson at the tail end of the Japanese asset price bubble economy of the 1980s.
+Lawson was convinced that Japan had become a must-have market for European and US companies wanting to capitalise on its new status as a provider of products to the global market, both for western companies to supply to Japanese manufacturers and as a source of products and materials.
+Intralink’s first major success was in helping a Japanese manufacturer of hosiery to sell into the UK high street.
+For the next decade, the company worked with a range of western companies which judged that, even though the Japanese economic bubble had burst, post-war growth had raised Japanese purchasing power to parity with leading European companies.

 2000–2009

-Moving into its second decade, Intralink continued working across a broad range of sectors in Japan but increasingly started to focus on areas of new technology.
-At the same time, it began replicating its success in the growing neighbouring powerhouse of China, which was already attracting interest from foreign companies.
+Moving into its second decade, Intralink continued working across a broad range of sectors in Japan but increasingly focused on new technology.

+At the same time, it began replicating its success in the neighbouring emerging powerhouse of China, which was already attracting interest from foreign companies.
 While Japan continued to be the main focus of the business, more and more foreign companies were moving sourcing and manufacturing to China.
-Intralink found a role performing supplier and partner benchmark and market landscaping projects for Western companies.
-It established an initial representative office in Shanghai in 2001, then a wholly foreign-owned entity in 2008.
+Intralink found a role performing supplier and partner benchmark and market landscaping projects for western companies.
+It established an initial representative office in Shanghai in 2001, then a wholly foreign-owned entity there in 2008.

+The company also opened for business in the USA in 2008, establishing an office in Silicon Valley to help North American companies expand in Asia.